Arushi04/character-level-RNN/README.md

 The project is broken down in 3 files:

-**dataset.py :** Loading, pre-processing and splitting the dataset using Data Loader **model.py :** Defining the layers of the LSTM model **main.py :** Training the training dataset using the defined model and predicting classes for test images.
+**dataset.py :** Loading, pre-processing and splitting the dataset using Data Loader
+**model.py :** Defining the layers of the LSTM model
+**main.py :** Training the training dataset using the defined model and predicting languages for test data.
 Visualizing traing and test loss and accuracy on test datasets

 ### Requirements
 * Python 3.6.10